 Generation X

-Generation X falls between the years 1965 and 1980.
+Those in Generation X were born between 1965 and 1980.
 This generation is also known as the “latchkey generation.”
 This is because their parents (baby boomers) worked so much that their Gen X children often stayed home alone and took care of themselves.

-Generation X is in the middle of their working careers — with many getting paid the most they ever have because of their experience in the workforce.
+Generation X is in the middle of their working careers — with many possessing the most purchasing power they’ve ever had due to their extensive work experience.
 Unfortunately, many Gen X individuals have relatively low levels of wealth compared to their baby boomer parents.

-Core values for this generation include diversity, self-reliance, authenticity, and direct communication.
+Known as the most diverse generation for valuing diversity, self-reliance, authenticity, and direct communication, Generation X enjoys authentic ways to interact with brands.
 Gen X also prioritises work-life balance.
 They’re keen on ensuring their personal life is as full as their career.

 What this generation responds to marketing-wise

-Keeping your messaging authentic is key in marketing to Gen X. A mix of traditional advertising methods and digital marketing techniques is a wise way to go.
+Keeping your messaging authentic is key in marketing to Gen X. Blending traditional marketing tactics with digital approaches is a wise strategy.

 Millennials

-People born between 1981 and 1996 are considered a part of the millennial generation.
-They grew up when technology started to be a part of everyone’s daily life.
+Millennials born between 1981 and 1996 are considered a part of the millennial generation.
+They grew up when technology became a part of everyone’s daily life.
 But still, millennials have been deemed the last generation to truly play outside and nurture their imaginations in the wonders of the outdoors.

 Millennials value authenticity, flexibility, and collaboration.
 Health and wellness are also a big deal.
 So is meaningful work and consistency.
 And don’t forget about sustainability.